0xAX/linux-insides/Booting/linux-bootstrap-6.md

       ...
 ```

-This value may be changed during kernel configuration, but also load address can be selected as a random value.
-For this purpose the `CONFIG_RANDOMIZE_BASE` kernel configuration option should be enabled during kernel configuration.
+This value may be changed during kernel configuration, but the load address can also be configured to be a random value.
+For this purpose, the `CONFIG_RANDOMIZE_BASE` kernel configuration option should be enabled during kernel configuration.

-In this case a physical address at which Linux kernel image will be decompressed and loaded will be randomized.
-This part considers the case when this option is enabled and load address of the kernel image will be randomized for [security reasons](https://en.wikipedia.org/wiki/Address_space_layout_randomization).
+Now, the physical address where the Linux kernel image will be decompressed and loaded will be randomized.
+This part considers the case when the `CONFIG_RANDOMIZE_BASE` option is enabled and the load address of the kernel image is randomized for [security reasons](https://en.wikipedia.org/wiki/Address_space_layout_randomization).

-Initialization of page tables
+Page Table Initialization
 --------------------------------------------------------------------------------

-Before the kernel decompressor will start to find random memory range where the kernel will be decompressed and loaded, the identity mapped page tables should be initialized.
-If a [bootloader](https://en.wikipedia.org/wiki/Booting) used [16-bit or 32-bit boot protocol](https://github.com/torvalds/linux/blob/v4.16/Documentation/x86/boot.txt), we already have page tables.
-But in any case, we may need new pages by demand if the kernel decompressor selects memory range outside of them.
+Before the kernel decompressor can look for a random memory range to decompress and load the kernel to, the identity mapped page tables should be initialized.
+If the [bootloader](https://en.wikipedia.org/wiki/Booting) used the [16-bit or 32-bit boot protocol](https://github.com/torvalds/linux/blob/v4.16/Documentation/x86/boot.txt), we already have page tables.
+But, there may be problems if the kernel decompressor selects a memory range which is valid only in a 64-bit context.
 That's why we need to build new identity mapped page tables.

-Yes, building of identity mapped page tables is the one of the first step during randomization of load address.
-But before we will consider it, let's try to remember where did we come from to this point.
+Indeed, the first step in randomizing the kernel load address is to build new identity mapped page tables.
+But first, let's reflect on how we got to this point.

-In the [previous part](linux-bootstrap-5.md), we saw transition to [long mode](https://en.wikipedia.org/wiki/Long_mode) and jump to the kernel decompressor entry point - `extract_kernel` function.
-The randomization stuff starts here from the call of the:
+In the [previous part](linux-bootstrap-5.md), we followed the transition to [long mode](https://en.wikipedia.org/wiki/Long_mode) and jumped to the kernel decompressor entry point - the `extract_kernel` function.
+The randomization stuff begins with a call to this function:

 ```C
 void choose_random_location(unsigned long input,